jpmens/mosquitto-auth-plug/README.md

 ```

 ## MongoDB
-The `mongo` backend works with superuser and ACL checks with the following collections format.
+The `mongo` back-end works with superuser and ACL checks with the following collections format.

 ```
 users = {username: "user",